joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/10/nyregion/mamdani-rabbis-meeting.html

 **Trump Said to Have Secretly Used Military Jet to Leave Turkey Amid Threats**\
-`President Trump hid in an airport catering cart and was taken to a military jet for a secret flight out of country after the NATO summit last month.`\
+`President Trump hid in an airport catering container and was taken to a military jet for a secret flight out of country after the NATO summit last month.`\
 https://www.nytimes.com/2026/08/10/us/politics/trump-plane-ruse.html

 **Powerful 7.4 Earthquake Rattles Colombia, Killing More Than 100**\